BCLawLibrary/practical-ai-in-30-days/day-13-effective-prompting-ii-the-art-of-step-by-step-reasoning.md

----
-day: 13
-title: December 13: Effective Prompting II - The Art of Step-by-Step Reasoning 🧠
-type: educational
-shareType: resource
----
-# Day 13: December 13: Effective Prompting II - The Art of Step-by-Step Reasoning 🧠
+# Day 13: Effective Prompting II - The Art of Step-by-Step Reasoning 🧠
 ## **Mini-lesson Day: Show Your Work!**

 ### 🎯 Objective